RCA Records: Beginnings and history

 In 1929, the Radio Corporation of America (RCA) purchased the Victor Talking Machine Company, then the world's largest manufacturer of phonographs (including the famous "Victrola") and phonograph records.
-The company then became RCA Victor.
+The company then became the RCA Victor Division of RCA.
 In absorbing Victor, RCA acquired the New World rights to the famous Nipper/"His Master's Voice" trademark.

-In 1931, RCA Victor's British affiliate the Gramophone Company merged with the Columbia Graphophone Company to form EMI.
+In 1931, RCA Victor's British affiliate, the Gramophone Company, merged with the Columbia Graphophone Company to form EMI.
 This gave RCA head David Sarnoff a seat on the EMI board.

-In September 1931, RCA Victor introduced the first 331/3 rpm records sold to the public, calling them "Program Transcriptions".
+In September 1931, RCA Victor introduced the first 331/3 rpm records sold to the public, calling them "Program Transcription" records.
 These used a shallower and more closely spaced implementation of the large "standard groove" found on contemporary 78 rpm records, rather than the "microgroove" used for post-World War II 331/3 rpm "LP" (long play) records.
 The format was a commercial failure, partly because the new Victrolas with two-speed turntables designed to play these records were exorbitantly priced, the least expensive model retailing for $395.00 in the depths of the Great Depression.
-The format was abandoned by 1933, and two-speed turntables were no longer offered, but some Program Transcriptions lingered in the Victor record catalog until the end of the 1930s.
+By 1933, the format was abandoned and two-speed turntables were no longer offered, but some Program Transcriptions lingered in the Victor record catalog until the end of the 1930s.

-During the early part of the Depression, RCA Victor made a number of attempts to create a successful cheap label to compete with the "dime store labels" (Perfect, Oriole, Banner, Melotone, etc.).
-The first was the short-lived "Timely Tunes" label in 1931 sold at Montgomery Ward.
-Bluebird Records was created in 1932 as a sub-label of RCA Victor.
-It was originally an 8-inch record with a dark blue label, alongside an 8-inch Electradisk label (sold at Woolworth's).
-Neither were a success.
+During the early days of the Depression, RCA Victor made a number of attempts to create a successful low-priced label to compete with "dime store labels" such as Perfect, Oriole, Banner, and Melotone.
+The first was the short-lived Timely Tunes label in 1931, sold exclusively by Montgomery Ward.
+Bluebird Records was created in 1932 as a sub-label of Victor.
+It was originally an 8-inch record with a dark blue label, alongside the 8-inch Electradisk label (sold by F.W.
+Woolworth).
+Neither label was a success.
 In 1933, RCA Victor reintroduced Bluebird and Electradisk as a standard 10-inch label (Bluebird's label was redesigned, and it became known as the 'buff' label).
-Another cheap label, Sunrise, was produced (although nobody seems to know for whom it was produced, as Sunrise records are exceptionally rare today).
-The same musical couplings were issued on all three labels and the Bluebird label still survives today, eight decades after Electradisk and Sunrise were discontinued.
-RCA Victor also produced records for Montgomery Ward label during the 1930s.
+Another discount label, Sunrise, was produced (although it is not known for whom it was produced, as Sunrise records are exceptionally rare today).
+The same musical couplings were issued on all three labels and the Bluebird label is still in existence today, nine decades after Electradisk and Sunrise were discontinued.

+During this time, RCA Victor also produced electrical transcriptions of music under the RCA Thesaurus label at its RCA Recorded Program Services studio in New York City.
+These recordings were not offered for sale to the general public and were intended solely for use in broadcasts carried over leading radio networks.
+By 1936, RCA's extensive musical library of recordings was eventually consolidated with NBC's own transcription division.
+During the 1950s, it included popular music by noted musicians, such as Sammy Kaye, Freddie Martin, Lawrence Welk and John Serry Sr.